kricsp/program0/README.md

 ## Part C: Submission
 * Required code naming and organization:
-    * project0.py
+    * program0.c

-:no_entry: Every project will have a required submission guidelines.
+:no_entry: Every program will have a required submission guidelines.
 Please read submission requirements carefully.
-Any deviations from specifications on future projects will result in point deductions or incomplete grades.
+Any deviations from specifications on future programs will result in point deductions or incomplete grades.

 ## README

-You should have notice that part of this readme file has four sections titled:
+You should have notice that part of this readme file has three sections titled:
-* DESIGN OVERVIEW
 * KNOWN BUGS AND INCOMPLETE PARTS
 * REFERENCES
 * MISCELLANEOUS COMMENTS

-Before your final submission, edit the content for each of these sections in this README for your project.
+Before your final submission, edit the content for each of these sections in this README for your program.
 You do not have to use markdown, but you can find out more about markdown [here](https://guides.github.com/features/mastering-markdown/) if you would like to.

 ### Git

-In this and future projects, we will use Github Classroom repositories.
+In this and future programs, we will use Github Classroom repositories.
 You have already [forked](https://help.github.com/articles/fork-a-repo/) this repository when you accepted the emailed link.
 That makes a copy of the repository, free for you to make changes.
 Then you cloned your forked repository to get a working copy onto this machine.

 Now that we have made local changes to our working copy, let's [commit](https://git-scm.com/docs/git-commit) those changes to the repository: